Smartphones contain dozens of materials sourced from every corner of the globe – each with its own story and its own complex supply chain.

 In a perfect world, we would be truly circular – meeting our demand by using, reusing and recycling materials.
 However, at the moment, the demand outweighs the supply and a truly circular economy is still a distant goal.
 So, for some materials, we will need to depend on the mining sector for decades to come.
 From child labor and dangerous working conditions to pollution and resource depletion, extracting the necessary materials comes with serious consequences.
 However, when managed well, it can be sustainable and a significant motor for local development.

 That’s why we focus on sustainable solutions for mining issues, as well as increasing the demand for and supply of recycled materials.

 We want the materials in our phones to come from more sustainable sources that deliver social and environmental benefits.
 To achieve this, we’re tracking where our phone’s materials come from and then finding and creating demand for more responsibly-sourced materials.

-Instead of turning away from mines and countries where human rights and environmental risks are present, we engage and invest in improvements.
+In line with our Fair Sourcing Principles, instead of turning away from mines and countries where human rights and environmental risks are present, we engage and invest in improvements.
 For responsible mining, we will focus on artisanal and small-scale mining (ASM).
 Often operating outside the formal mining sector (and related regulations), these types of mines offer the most potential for directly improving the lives of miners and their families.